Triin Kerge

 2019-2022

-This series of embroidery works stems from a lifelong relationship with a single tree — first visited by my parents before my birth and later claimed as my own.
+This series of embroidered works stems from a lifelong relationship with a single tree — first visited by my parents before my birth and later claimed as my own.

-In embroidery, every stitch testifies that the past once existed.
-The process resembles roots binding soil, a quiet archaeology of memory.
-Just as trees cannot exist without their past, embroidery holds a record of time: fragile, layered, and deeply rooted.
+In embroidery, every stitch attests to the existence of the past.
+The process resembles roots binding soil: a quiet archaeology of memory.
+Just as trees cannot exist without their history, embroidery holds a record of time — fragile, layered, and deeply rooted.

 Picture